Easter at Beningbrough Hall

-Join the team between 1-3pm in the Hayloft Room to have a go at an Easter themed craft activity.
+Join the team in the Hayloft to have a go at an Easter themed craft activity.
 Once you’ve created your masterpiece, why not enter it into the competition for your chance to win a prize.
-The Easter Bunny will be making an appearance at 3pm to pick her favourite!

 And don't forget...

 There are still all the usual goodies to have fun with and explore, from wheeling along paths on one of Beningbrough’s trikes or bikes to building a den or walking barefoot in the wilderness play area.
 Grab one of the explorer backpacks from the hall - these come with all the kit you might need for a themed adventure like hunting for bugs or going bird watching.
 If the weather isn’t so kind, head to the hall for a spot of dressing up or explore the interactive galleries.
-Everyone will enjoy the new portraits currently transforming the Saloon Galleries.
+Everyone will enjoy the new exhibition celebrating Yorkshire in the Saloon Galleries.